Welcome to 31Days of Self-care

-Emotional memory is useful in healing, but it’s helpful for simple daily life, as well.
+Emotional memory is useful in healing, and it’s helpful for simple daily life.
 For instance, I had a glass of sour milk one time when I was little.
 I kept the memory of the smell.
 It serves me well when drinking any glass of milk.
 It acts as a precautionary tactic.
 Do I need to remember that scent every day?
 No, just when I drink milk.

 Unexpectedly remembering a traumatic event with my father, indeed triggered an emotional response.
 Dr. Richard Restak is Clinical Professor of Neurology at The George Washington University of Medicine and Health Sciences.
 He has designed a series of 30 min lectures to optimize brain fitness.
 One talk focuses on emotional memory.
 It explores how emotional memory works and examines exercises that help live the emotional past under safe conditions, rather than the surprise visits as experienced in the interview I conducted, or my own experience.